FarrelAlvidi/farrelalvidi/README.md

 ## 👋 Hi there
-## 🌱 I'm currently learning Laravel and Javascript
+## 🌱 I'm currently learning Laravel and React Javascript
 ## 👀 I'm Interested in Web Design

 # 💫 About Me: